julienvolle/EmailStack-MJML4/README.md

 - Cleaning `./dist/` folder
 - Converting `./src/index.mjml` to `./dist/index.html`
 - Copy and optimized `./src/images/` in `./dist/images/`
-- Watch on the MJML file
+- Watch on the MJML and IMAGE files

 ----